APRIL 20, 2021

 4. What input devices will you have?

 Think about where and how you’ll offer smart room features.
-Consider the in-room TVs, bedside tablets, pillow speakers, voice assistants, patient mobile devices (BYOD), automatic feeds based on ADT or real-time location system (RTLS), and more.
+Consider the in-room TVs, bedside tablets, pillow speakers, voice assistants, telehealth solutions, patient mobile devices (BYOD), automatic feeds based on ADT or real-time location system (RTLS), and more.

 5. What’s the full potential?